7 days in Turkey itinerary

 Where to stay in Selcuk

-Though small, Selçuk offers a variety of accommodation to suit a range of budgets and tastes.
+Though small, Selçuk offers a variety of accommodations to suit a variety of budgets and preferences.

 Selçuk town center: best for convenience and charm